TREASURIES-Bond yields fall on safety bids, reported Draghi comments

 NEW YORK, Sept 25 (Reuters) - U.S. Treasuries yields fell on Thursday after a drop in U.S. stocks triggered safe-haven bids and reported comments from European Central Bank President Mario Draghi drove down rates in the euro zone, making U.S. yields more attractive.

-Benchmark and long-dated Treasuries yields fell to their lowest level in more than two weeks after concerns over a strong U.S. dollar’s impact on U.S. corporate earnings and a slump in Apple shares hurt U.S. stocks, and drove a flight to safety.
+Long-dated Treasuries yields fell to their lowest level in more than two weeks after concerns over a strong U.S. dollar’s impact on U.S. corporate earnings and a slump in Apple shares weighed on U.S. stocks and drove a flight to safety.

 “A lot of today’s action in Treasuries is fallout from the weakness on Wall Street,” said Kim Rupert, managing director at Action Economcs in San Francisco.